 What to Give to a Constipated Dog?

 Pumpkin is well-known for its fiber content, which is why it is a good thing for constipated dogs.
-Both fresh and canned pumpkin is good, but it is probably better to stick to canned pumpkin because of additional moisture which can make bowel movement easier.
+Both fresh and canned pumpkin is good, but it is better to stick to canned pumpkin because of additional moisture which can make bowel movement easier.

 Dogs usually love the taste of pumpkin, so you shouldn’t have any problem getting your pooch to eat it.
 Don’t give your pet pumpkin pie filling because it contains sugar and spices.
+Use about 1–4 tbsp of pumpkin per meal.

 2. Ginger and Chicken Broth